ECHO Autism: Primary Care Provider

 Session Topics

-Role of a Speech Language Pathologist in Treating ASD
+Roles of Speech Language Pathologist and Occupational Therapist in Treating ASD

 Medical Interventions and Treatment for Severe Behavior and Irritability